 Comparative fault is the theory that a person can recover damages from the other party even if that person is partially at fault for the car crash.
 The recovery is reduced by the percentage of fault assigned to each driver.
 For example, if you are assigned 30% fault for the collision because you were speeding, you would be entitled to receive compensation for 70% of your damages.
 Your car accident lawyer tries to limit your percentage of liability to maximize the amount of compensation you receive from the other driver’s insurance company.

 Each state has adopted laws regarding comparative fault.
-States that follow the rule of pure comparative fault allow an accident victim to receive compensation for damages, even if that person is 99% at fault for the car accident.
+States that follow the rule of pure comparative fault allows you to receive compensation for damages, even if you is 99% at fault for the car accident.
 The driver would receive compensation for 1% of his or her damages.
-However, in a state that follows the rule of pure contributory negligence, an accident victim that is in any way at fault for a car accident is barred from recovery any compensation from the other driver regardless of the percentage of fault assigned to the victim.
+However, in a state that follows the rule of pure contributory negligence, aif you are in any way at fault for a car accident is barred from recovery any compensation from the other driver regardless of the percentage of fault assigned to you.

 Indiana follows what is known as the theory of modified comparative fault.
 The rule combines the pure comparative fault and pure contributory negligence theories.
-Modified comparative fault states that an accident victim can recover compensation even if the victim is partially at fault for the accident.
-However, if the victim is 51% or more at fault for the accident, the victim is barred from receiving any compensation from the other driver.
+Modified comparative fault states that you can recover compensation even if you are partially at fault for the accident.
+However, if you are 51% or more at fault for the accident, you are barred from receiving any compensation from the other driver.
 In other words, if you are 50% or less at fault for the car accident, you can still recover compensation even if you are partially at fault for the car accident.

 Contact a Bloomington, IN Car Accident Lawyer